gort818/fallterm/README.md

 A python curses program utilizing  bash scripts to allow users to create logs or data entries using vi, to print said data entries, make new directories, etc.

+Installation:
+Place the python file in your home directory and make it executable and run from a terminal emulator.

 Dependencies:

 Python3,Python3 curses, and bash.